benathi/bensblogs/_posts/2023-03-04-language-models-code-generation.md

   path="assets/img/blogs/mbxp/data-spillover.svg"
   class="img-fluid rounded z-depth-1"
   padding="20px"
-  caption="Figure 3: Different programming language's knowledge composition in each primary's language data due to the natural occurrence of data spillover."
+  caption="Figure 4: Different programming language's knowledge composition in each primary's language data due to the natural occurrence of data spillover."
 %}
 </div>

-## Multi-ligual versus Mono-lingual

-* In Figure 2, we also observe that multi-lingual models perform especially better than mono-lingual models in out-of-domain languages.
+* In Figure 3, we also observe that multi-lingual models perform especially better than mono-lingual models in out-of-domain languages.
-* All these observations are consistent with the explanations in Figure 3 where the knowledge in other programming languages is aggregated across all knowledge in each language's training data.
+* All these observations are consistent with the explanations in Figure 4 where the knowledge in other programming languages is aggregated across all knowledge in each language's training data.

+## Large Multi-Lingual Models Really Shine
+* As observed in Figure 3, one can see that if the model size is large enough, the advantages of multi-lingual training is more drastic.
+* On out-of-domain evaluation, large multi-lingual models seem to break out of the log-linear trend, akin to being at a cusp of the sigmoid trend going upward, aka **emergent abilities**.

 ## Zero-Shot Translation